 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are classified as current assets or non-current assets based on their maturity date.
 Loans and receivables are carried at amortized cost less any impairment.
-Loans and receivables comprise trade and other receivables.
+Loans and receivables comprise of receivables.